yanfonseca/mytutorials/README.md

 ## Commands

-* man    : Commands manual
+* man    : To access the manual's command.
    - man comandname: Shows comandname's manual

-* pwd   : *print working directory* - Shows where you are in the filesystem.
+* pwd   : *Print working directory* - Shows where you are in the filesystem.

 * history: Print a list of comands used recently
     - !comand - It will run the recent use of the comand.